MarkTigchelaar/KaggleDatabaseLoader/README.md

 At the top of the file, there is a function called dbstuff, you must enter your information for your database there.
 In main, you must enter the file paths to each csv file, I have not changed the names of those files in the functions.

+The hostname, user name, shorthand username, and databse should be setup beforehand, begin by typing:

+mysql -u root -p

+then setup the database from there.